andymeneely/project-timber-wolf/scenarios/IDEAS.md

 SOMEWHERE we can take a hostage.
 He does lots of things for you until he panics and causes problems.
 Maybe steal a hostage who then becomes our ally in the next heist.
 So maybe he won't know us so it's not a bad thing that we're stealing him, and then the next time he's a more helpful.
 Then he helps us get more prisoners out and such.
 The whole campaign would be about getting together another crew.

+SOMEWHERE we need a story-security chit, which is helpful for all kinds of stuff.

+SOMEWHERE we need an "Inside Man" job where you need to take a guy hostage but you don't know where he is.
+He's going to be in one of the security chits that you reveal in the heist itself, and you have to escort him out.
+(He panics, of course.)

 The Fall Guys
 =============
 (3 heists)